davidlin5922/ontwgs_pipeline/README.md

 ```
 sample_names: ./config/sample_names
-FASTQ_paths: ./config/FASTQ_paths
+fastq_paths: ./config/fastq_paths
 reference_genome: <hg19|hg38|CHM13>
 ```

-You need to put in unique sample names (no whitespace) in `config/sample_names` and their corresponding FASTQ file paths in `config/FASTQ_paths`, one per line.
+You need to put in unique sample names (no whitespace) in `config/sample_names` and their corresponding FASTQ file paths in `config/fastq_paths`, one per line.

 You must also put in the reference genome you want to use in `params.yaml`.
 The currently available ones are `hg19`/`GRCh37`, `hg38`/`GRCh38`, `CHM13`/`T2T`/`t2t`.